 Welcome to the Boston Symphony Orchestra’s 2022–23 season!
 Whether you’re a longtime audience member or new to the BSO, we invite you to join us at Symphony Hall.

 Along with music from Beethoven, Bernstein, Brahms, Mozart, and Wagner, the 2022–23 season continues the BSO’s Shostakovich cycle, including three symphonies, both piano concertos with Yuja Wang, and Violin Concerto No. 2 with Baiba Skride.
-We bring you captivating new works by South Korea’s Unsuk Chin, Iranian Canadian composer Iman Habibi, and Americans Elizabeth Ogonek and Carlos Simon, to name a few.
+We bring you captivating new works by South Korean-born Unsuk Chin and Americans Elizabeth Ogonek and Carlos Simon, to name a few.
 We welcome artists making their BSO debuts, among them Nicola Benedetti, Sheku Kanneh-Mason, Eric Lu, Awadagin Pratt, and Golda Schultz.
 Returning collaborators include conductors Karina Canellakis, Giancarlo Guerrero, and Thomas Wilkins, violinists Midori and Anne-Sophie Mutter, pianists Lang Lang and Mitsuko Uchida, and many more.

 Our Voices of Loss, Reckoning, and Hope festival will explore stories of perseverance and justice in society with powerful works by American composers: Julia Wolfe’s Her Story, which speaks to the struggle for women’s rights; Anthony Davis’ haunting clarinet concerto You Have the Right to Remain Silent, the composer’s response to the emotional consequences of experiences with law enforcement; and Uri Caine’s The Passion of Octavius Catto, which reflects on the life of the Philadelphia civil rights activist.